 About the Authors

 Left to right: Darren Hamilton, Jon Corbin.

-Recently, Darren launched a new integrated arts course at his school called “The Sounds and Sights of HIp-Hop and R&B” that exposes students to the musical analysis, production and performance of these Black musical forms along with their visual arts elements.
+Recently, Darren launched a new integrated arts course at his school called “The Sounds and Sights of Hip Hop and R&B” that exposes students to the musical analysis, production and performance of these Black musical forms along with their visual arts elements.
 Darren is the founding director of the University of Toronto credit Gospel Choir course and has been presenting gospel music pedagogy workshops at the annual Ontario Music Educators’ Association conferences for the past five years.
 When not teaching, he is an active clinician, workshop presenter and conductor of the Waterloo Region Mass Choir.
 In recognition of his passion and contributions to music education, Darren was awarded the 2022 MusiCounts Teacher of the Year Award, presented by CST Foundation, at the 2022 JUNO Awards.

 Thank you for using MusiCounts' #BlackMusicMatters resource in your classroom.
 We would love to hear what you think of the resource and what was your experience using it was like by having you fill out this survey.
 We're going to continue expanding and refining the resource in the coming months, and your feedback will be essential to this process.